BlueWhiteIllustrated - PSU football chat with BWI Editor Nate Bauer, presented by JFQ Lending

 PSU football chat with BWI Editor Nate Bauer, presented by JFQ Lending

-BWI editor Nate Bauer is taking questions Thursday afternoon as the Nittany Lions continue their preparations this week for No. 3 Ohio State on Saturday night at Beaver Stadium.
+BWI editor Nate Bauer is taking questions Sunday as the Nittany Lions lick their wounds following a 38-25 loss to No. 3 Ohio State on Saturday night at Beaver Stadium.

-Can they win?
-Can they compete?
-What needs to change from last weekend's season opening overtime loss at Indiana?

 Join us to start to wading through it all